-- You can buy insurance for extra equipment, such as custom wheels, navigation systems, and custom equipment that is permanently installed. - You can buy insurance for towing and road service. - You can buy rental reimbursement insurance for renting a car when your car is being repaired after a covered accident. - You can purchase insurance to cover business use of the vehicle including when driving for a Transportation Network Company.
+- You can buy insurance for extra equipment, such as stereos, CD players, custom wheels, navigation systems, and cell phones that are permanently installed. - You can buy insurance for towing and road service. - You can buy rental reimbursement insurance for renting a car when your car is being repaired after a covered accident.